Introduction

 In recent years, with the rise of online videos, the translation of popular foreign films and TV shows has mostly been handled by video platforms, while traditional subtitle groups have gradually faded from view.
 However, the demand for subtitles in niche and self-produced videos has not been effectively met, leading to a continuous increase in videos without subtitles.
 To solve this problem, the Whisper tool can be used to automatically generate subtitles for these raw videos and then translate them into Chinese using translation APIs.

 To address issues with existing subtitle translation tools such as slow speed, lack of batch processing, and the need for manual intervention, I developed a free and fully featured subtitle translation tool—Subtitle Translator.
-This tool supports various subtitle formats including .srt, .ass, and .vtt, and offers translation speeds measured in seconds to greatly enhance efficiency.
+This tool supports various subtitle formats including .srt, .ass, .vtt, and .lrc, and offers translation speeds measured in seconds to greatly enhance efficiency.
 I have successfully transcribed over 500 videos, and the translated subtitle files can be viewed at whisper-subtitles.

 Key Features